AI CODE REVIEW

 Native AI integration through Agent Panel enables deep collaboration between human and AI developers

-Open-source and transparent with support for custom models and user-controlled API keys
+Open-source and transparent with support for custom models and user-controlled data for training

 Privacy-centric design with conversations private by default and no data collection for training